metabrainz/picard-plugins/plugins/classical_extras/Readme.md

 If the Options Page does not provide sufficient flexibility, users familiar with scripting can write Tagger Scripts to access the hidden variables directly.

 ## Updates
+Version 0.7: Bug fixes.
+Pull request issued for this version.

 Version 0.6.6: Bug fixes and algorithm improvements.
 Allow multiple sources for a tag (each will be appended) and use + as separator for concantenating sources, not a comma, to distinguish from the use of comma to separate multiples.
 Provide additional hidden variables ("sources") for vocalists and instrumentalists.
 Option to include intermediate work levels in a movement tag (for systems which cannot display multiple work levels).

 Version 0.6.5: Include ability to use multiple (concatenated) sources in tag mapping (see notes under "tag mapping").
 All artist "sources" using hidden variables (_cea_...) are now consistently in the plural, to distinguish from standard tags.
 Note that if "album" is used as a source in tag mapping, it will now be the revised name, where composer prefixing is used.
 To use the original name, use "release" as the source.
 Also various bug fixes, notably to ensure that all arrangers get picked up for use in tag mapping.